We accept PayPal, Visa & Mastercard

 perceptive, unflinching wit, these three early plays from the

-funny, poignant, and biting explorations of refuge and recovery are
+poignant, and biting explorations of refuge and recovery are as

-as pertinent now as when they were first written.
-Highlighting the
+pertinent now as when they were first written.
+Highlighting the fresh

 Chile Con Carne is a

-darkly comic, semi-autobiographical one-woman show on the theme of
+darkly comic, semi-autobiographical monologue on the theme of exile,

-exile, culture shock, and internalized racism from the point of view
+culture shock, and internalized racism from the point of view of a

 What people say:

-semi-autobiographical monologue about growing up as a refugee of
+witty, semi-autobiographical monologue about growing up as a refugee

 torn between two worlds." — The Globe and Mail